AI-Enabled-Software-Testing/Hyperparameter-Tuning-Search-Project/README.md

 ### Model Training with a Customized Tuning Process
 * A Proof-of-Concept end-to-end quick demo is shown in the Jupyter Notebook: `notebooks\rs_training.ipynb`.
 It focuses primarily on using a random solver (our choice of baseline) to search for the best set of hyperparameters based on a more updated version of classes and functions interfaces from our models.

+### Download Training Results
+For the time being, we've prepared a zip folder, named `experiments.bak.zip`.
+You can load each subfolder inside `experiment`, into your git-ignored `.cache/experiment` directory, in the format of `<model>-<optimizer name>` as the folder name, with all the run folders captured by tensorboard inside.
+You need to also copy the entire `final_training` folder right under `.cache/`.
+Then you are good to run `analyze_experiment.py` or `experiment_analysis.ipynb` to visualize results of different searches on different models.

 ### Run a Search quickly
 * You can run a quick hyperparameter search based on this script:
 ```bash